Skip to main content

 Nordic Wolf Knife Organizer

-The real highlight came in the morning.
-Overnight, a thin blanket of fresh snow had settled over the camp.
-There’s a particular silence that comes with snowfall in the forest — the kind that makes you stop moving and just listen.
-The canvas poncho had handled the moisture without issue, shedding the snow cleanly.
-No condensation problems inside, either, which is a common concern with non-breathable shelters but rarely an issue with waxed or untreated canvas.
+The real highlight came the next morning.
+Overnight a thin blanket of fresh snow had settled over the camp.
+There is that particular silence that comes with snowfall in the forest, the kind that makes you stop moving and just listen.
+The canvas poncho had kept the moisture out without trouble and shed the snow cleanly.
+No condensation inside either, which is often a problem with non-breathable shelters but rarely with canvas.

-I got the fire going again, brewed coffee with the M40, and took my time packing up.
-Mornings like this are why I keep heading out, even when the thermometer says I probably shouldn’t.
+I got the fire going again, brewed coffee with the M40 and took my time packing up.
+Mornings like this are why I head out even when the thermometer says otherwise.

 #